Mera Peak Climbing

-Today after breakfast we start a guided tour to several of the most historical and spiritual sites of Kathmandu.
-Most of these landmarks are categorized under World Heritage Sites.
+After breakfast we start a guided tour to several of the most historical and spiritual sites of Kathmandu.
+Almost many of these landmarks are categorized under World Heritage Sites.
 They include the historic Durbar Square of Basantapur, the sacred Hindu temple of Pashupati Nath, the famous Swayambhunath and Buddha Nath.
 Boudha Nath is the largest spherical Stupa of Nepal.
 At the evening, there will be a pre-trip discussion and trek leaders along with other team members will also be meeting to discuss the upcoming adventure.

 Day 3: Fly to Lukla, trek to Paiya (Chutok) (2,730m/8,956ft).

 We catch an early morning flight to Lukla and begin our trek to Paiya after landing at the Tenzing-Hillary airport in Lukla.
-We walk on a jungle trail, cross a bridge over the Handi Khola and reach Surke Village.
-From here we continue moving south and cross the Chutok La pass before reaching the small settlement of Paiyan, also known as Chutok.
+We will walk on a jungle trail and cross a bridge over the Handi Khola and reach Surke Village.
+We continue moving south and cross the Chutok La pass to reach the small settlement of Paiyan, also known as Chutok.
 Overnight in Paiya.

 Day 4: Paiya to Panggom (2,846m/9,337ft).

-We descend for a while and reach a small bridge.
+We move downward for a while and reach a small bridge.
 From here the trail is slippery until we cross the Kari La pass.
-We walk through rhododendron and bamboo forests on a narrow mountain trail.
+We will walk through rhododendron and bamboo forests of a narrow mountain trail.
 On today’s trip, we also get to be in awe of the Dudhkoshi Valley.
 We continue our trek to Panggom Village whose settlers are dependent on farming and trading.
 Overnight in Panggom.

 Day 5: Panggom to Ningsow (2,863m/9,393ft)

 We begin our trek after breakfast.
 After trekking out of Panggom, we cross the Panggom La pass.
-Then we ascend, walk on a steady path and turn north.
-We cross Peseng Kharka Khola first then after walking for some time, reach Peeng Kharka Danda.
-We cross Ningsow Khola (stream) before reaching the Ningsow Village.
+Then we ascend and walk on a steady path and turn north.
+First we cross Peseng Kharka Khola then walking for some time, reach Peeng Kharka Danda.
+We will cross Ningsow Khola (stream) and reach the Ningsow Village.
 Overnight in Ningsow.

 Day 6: Ningsow to Chhatra Khola (2,800m/9,186ft): 7-8 hours

 From Ningsow, we climb first then descend for a while and climb some more to reach Ramailo Danda.
-From here we get extraordinary views of Mera Peak and Salpa.
-After ascending and descending on our trail, we enter the Makalu Barun National Park.
-Our trail from here to Chhatra Khola is called Pasang Lhamu trail.
-On the way, if we are lucky, we might even come across the elusive Red Panda.
+From here we will get an extraordinary view of Mera Peak and Salpa.
+After ascending and descending on our trail, we reach to Makalu Barun National Park.
+The trail from here to Chhatra Khola is called Pasang Lhamu trail.
+On the way, we might even come across the elusive Red Panda if we are lucky.
 Overnight in Chhatra Khola.

 Day 7: Chhatra Khola to Kothe (3,691m/12,109ft)

-We walk towards the north on the main trail to Mera Peak.
+We will walk towards the north on the main trail to Mera Peak.
 After walking on a trail next to the Majang Khola, we merge with another trail which moves alongside the Hinku Khola.
 Our trail moves straight ahead towards Tashing Ongma which has seasonal tea shops.
-We continue our trek and cross the bridge over the Sanu Khola before reaching Kothe.
-Overnight in Kothe.
+We will continue our trek and cross the bridge of the Sanu Khola before reaching Kothe.

 Day 8: Kothe to Thaknak (4,358m/14,297ft)

 We trek along the ridge of the Hinku Khola in the shadow of Mera Peak.
-We take lunch at Gondishung, the summer herders’ settlement in the west bank of the Hinku Drangka.
-Beyond Gondishung, we pass a 200-year-old Lungsumgba Gompa where we can find Mera Peak scripted in rock along with its route to reach Mera.
+We will take lunch at Gondishung.
+Beyond Gondishung, we will see a 200-year-old Lungsumgba Gompa where we can find Mera Peak scripted in rock along with its route to reach Mera.
 A short walk takes us to Thaknak, which is a summer grazing area with primitive lodges and shops.
 Overnight in Thaknak.

 Day 9: Thaknak to Khare (5,045m/16,486ft)

 Leaving Thaknak, we follow the lateral moraine of Dig Glacier to Dig Kharka, which offers spectacular views of Charpate Himal.
-The trail climbs through moraines to the snout of the Hinku Nup and Shar glaciers and then climbs more steeply to Khare.
-From here, we can see the northern face of Mera Peak which will be an amazing experience.
-After lunch, we can hike in and around Khare.
+We will climb through moraines to the snout of the Hinku Nup and Shar glaciers and then climbs more steeply to Khare.
+From here, the northern face of Mera Peak view will be an amazing experience.
+After lunch, we could hike in and around Khare.
 Overnight at Khare.

 Day 10: Khare: Acclimatization and pre-climb training

-We have a separate day set aside solely for acclimatization and basic training just to prepare ourselves better for the Mera Peak climb.
-Our climbing leader will help us polish our basic climbing techniques and demonstrate the best ways to use our climbing gears.
+We have a dedicated separate day set aside for acclimatization and basic training just to prepare ourselves better for the Mera Peak climb.
+The climbing leader will help us polish our basic climbing techniques and demonstrate the best ways to use our climbing gears.
 Overnight in Khare.

 Day 11: Khare to Mera High Camp (5,780m/18,958ft)